You can now get a Contract Bond right away. For Contract bonds under $100,000, click here

 How do contract bonds work?

-Contract bonds are a type of surety bond used in the construction industry to guarantee that a contractor will fulfill their contractual obligations.
-A bid bond is used to bid on the initial specs of the project.
-If you use a bid bond and are the low bidder, then the bid bond ensures that you will take the project (or pay a penalty, usually 5-10% of the bid bond to walk away).
-The final construction bond (a performance bond) is issued by an insurance company or a surety company and is a guarantee to the owner of the project that the contractor will fulfill their contractual obligations.
-The bond is a three-party agreement between the contractor, the owner of the project, and the surety company.
+Contract bonds are a surety bond employed in the construction industry to vouchsafe that the contractor will meet all their contractual obligations.
+For instance, a bid bond is used to bid on the initial specs of the project.
+If you're the top bidder with a bid bond, it pledges that you will assume the project (or pay a penalty, usually 5-10% of the bid bond to forfeit).
+The final construction bond (a performance bond) is issued by an insurance company or a surety company and is a guarantee to the owner of the project that the contractor will deliver on their obligations.

 What are the requirements for a contract payment bond?